-The following summarizes the principal fees and costs associated with engaging our firm for investment advisory services.
+The following summarizes the principal fees and costs associated with engaging us for investment advisory services.

 - Asset Based Fees Payable monthly in advance.
-Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets; - Fixed Fees Payable In advance; - Other Advisory Fees In addition to our fees, we are also compensated by: - The receipt of Fee for financial planning 529 plans have a flat 1% fee, with the option of a discount to 0.5% or 0.25% flat annual; - Clients pay the following addition fees and/or expenses: for households below \$50k accumulated value, each account is assessed a \$40 annual fee, broken down over their monthly billing. - Examples of the most common fees and costs applicable to our clients are: - Custodian fees; - Account maintenance fees; - · Fees related to mutual funds and exchange-traded funds; - Transaction charges when purchasing or selling securities; and - Other product-level fees associated with your investments
+Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets; - Fixed Fees Payable In advance; - Other Advisory Fees In addition to our fees, we are also compensated by: - The receipt of Fee for financial planning 529 plans have a flat 1% fee, with the option of a discount to 0.5% or 0.25% flat annual; - In unique circumstances, we charge a percentage fee, or fixed fee, based on the asset amount we advise on, which can vary significantly. - Clients pay the following addition fees and/or expenses: for households below \$50k accumulated value, each account is assessed a \$40 annual fee, broken down over their monthly billing. - Examples of the most common fees and costs applicable to our clients are: - Custodian fees; - Account maintenance fees; - · Fees related to mutual funds and exchange-traded funds; - Transaction charges when purchasing or selling securities; and - · Other product-level fees associated with your investments